keslol/csgo/README.md

 10. Open the steamcmd/cs_go/csgo folder
 11. Extract the Metamod zip to the steamcmd/cs_go folder
 12. Just for the testing go back to steamcmd/cs_go
-13. Create a new bat file with the following command "start srcds.exe -game csgo -console -usercon +game_type 0 +game_mode 1 +mapgroup mg_active +map de_inferno -maxplayers_override 32 +port 27016"
+13. Create a new bat file with the following command "start srcds.exe -game csgo -console -usercon +game_type 0 +game_mode 1 +mapgroup mg_active +map de_inferno -maxplayers_override 32 +port 27016 -tickrate 128" you can change the tickrate to 64 or just create two bat files with different tickrates
 14. Find out your local ip (for example open Command Prompt and type "ipconfig" remember your ipv4 address
 15. Open csgo (dont click the .bat before)
 16. Double click the newly created start.bat a black window should open up again